C3-UC3M/c3-web/docs/user_docs/matlab.md

+## **Interactive Jobs \-** MATLAB on the HPC Cluster
+??? info "Running MATLAB directly on the HPC Cluster"
+    **These workflows can only run when logged in directly on the cluster.
+They will not work when submitting jobs remotely from your desktop.**

+    To run an interactive pool job on the cluster, continue to use `parpool` as before.

+    ```matlab
+    % Get a handle to the cluster
+    c = parcluster;

+    % Open a pool of 64 workers on the cluster
+    pool = c.parpool(64);
+    ```

+    Rather than running a local pool on the host machine, the pool can now run across multiple nodes on the cluster.

+    ```matlab
+    % Run a parfor over 1000 iterations
+    parfor idx = 1:1000
+        a(idx) = rand;
+    end
+    ```

+    Delete the pool when it’s no longer needed.

+    ```matlab
+    % Delete the pool
+    pool.delete
+    ```

 ## **Independent Batch Job \-** MATLAB on the HPC Cluster or Desktop
 Use the `batch` command to submit asynchronous jobs to the cluster.
 The `batch` command will return a job object which is used to access the output of the submitted job.
 See the MATLAB documentation for more help on [`batch`](https://www.mathworks.com/help/parallel-computing/batch.html).